robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Or ever been held so tightly.

-When I finally came up for air, I saw her eyes—and felt them, like hands.
+When I finally came up for air, I saw her eyes — and felt them, like hands.

 Tears suddenly blurred her face, and everything around me.
 I felt her hand at the back of my head as she buried my face in her top.
-Something in me—tight for days, maybe longer—finally, just… let go.
+Something in me — tight for days, maybe longer — finally, just… let go.

 Suddenly, I startled: I had completely forgotten Lisa and Brittany.
 Hurriedly brushing wet cheeks, I turned to them.